-Student having a Long Stay Visa or a Schengen visa are allowed to travel within the Schengen area.
+Student who have a long-stay visa or a Schengen visa, are allowed to travel within the Schengen Area.

 Here is an exhaustive list of the signatory states

-The French Social Security (National Health Insurance System) does not cover you outside France.
-You have to take out a travel insurance in your home country.
+The French Social Security (National Health Insurance System) does not cover you outside of France.
+You have to take out travel insurance in your home country.

-Once in France, the EDHEC International Students Office will help you for the official procedures: either the visa validation or the residence permit renewal.
+Once in France, the EDHEC International Students Office will help you with the official procedures: either the visa validation or the residence permit renewal.

-Do not send any document to the office of immigration or do not go to the prefecture, EDHEC ISO will organize everything.
+Do not send any document to the immigration office and do not go to the prefecture, EDHEC ISO will organize everything.

-Your visa has to be validated within 3 months after you have entered France.
+Your visa has to be validated within 3 months of your arrival in France.
 Here are the different steps of the visa validation process:

 OFII requires administrative costs

-If you need to extend or renew your long stay visa or resident permit in France while you are still a student at EDHEC, the ISO organizes sessions for you in cooperation with the Prefecture.
+If you need to extend or renew your long-stay visa or resident permit in France whilst still a student at EDHEC, the ISO organizes sessions for you in cooperation with the Prefecture.